ADORE: A Dialogue On Race & Ethnicity

 Dialogues are co-facilitated by Linda Ressler and Alyssa Zasada.
 All are welcome to attend – members, non-members, UUs, & non-UUs!

-The two-hour dialogues are held monthly.
+Dialogues are hosted as interest arises and are announced in the congregational newsletter.
 Each session is a stand-alone topic – you can choose to participate in one or more.
-Upcoming dates:

 - Grounding Today’s Dialogue in UU History: the UUA 1997 Resolution “Toward an Anti-Racist Unitarian Universalist Association“